patrickcgray/awesome-deep-ecology/README.md

 We are looking for additional maintainers!
 Let me know (pcg19@duke.edu) if interested.

+### Still in Progress!
+We haven't finished the initial update here.

 ## Contributing
 Please feel free to [pull requests](https://github.com/patrickcgray/awesome-deep-ecology/pulls) to add papers.